When Women Stop Holding Everything Together

 Many women know they're carrying too much.

-What’s harder is imagining who they would be if they stopped.
+What’s harder is imagining who we might be if we stopped.

 Stopped smoothing tension before it grows.

-A lot of women move through life holding entire emotional ecosystems together.
+Many women move through life being expected ti hold entire emotional ecosystems together.

 And often, that ability is praised.